ELEMENTARY CONTESTS MIDDLE SCHOOL CONTESTS HIGH SCHOOL CONTESTS ONLINE INSTRUCTION STORE ARML TEAMS STAY CONNECTED

 • Any student who is invited to attend the International Championship will be eligible to compete in all events.

-• Only students who have qualified for the International Championship may compete at the International Championship.
+• Only students who have qualified for the International Championship, or who have been invited off a waiting list to replace a student who cannot attend, may compete at the International Championship.

 • Teams at the International Championship will be organized by country, subject to our subunit policy as described below.
 Students at the International Championship may form a team with any students from their country, and sweepstakes awards will be given to countries rather than schools.
 There will be no distinction between Division 5 and Division 6 at the International Championship.